 Is it possible that you, a believer in Jesus Christ, could be deceived by the Father of Lies too?

-Abba Father, humble me.
+Father, humble me.
 Show me my blind spots.
-Reveal where I think I can stand on my own before I fall.
-Right now, right here, show me where I am already in sin, where I am already taking control of my life in my own limited strength and flawed wisdom.
+Reveal where I think I can stand on my own.
+Show me where I am already in sin, where I am already taking control of my life in my own limited strength and flawed wisdom.
 I surrender to Your loving leadership and Your eternal wisdom again.
 I trust You in me to do what is right.
 Amen.